Extracting nuclear matter properties from the neutron star matter equation of state using deep neural networks: Formalism

 \section{Formalism}

-Our goal is to relate the EoS of $\beta$-equilibrium neutron star matter with the corresponding nuclear matter properties.
-A great amount of work has been developed in constraining the EoS of neutron stars using all available information, i.e, astrophysical observations as discussed in the Introduction, terrestrial experiments (see \cite{OertelRMP16} for a review), ab-initio calculations \cite{Hebeler:2009iv,Gandolfi:2011xu,Hebeler2013,Gezerlis:2013ipa,Drischler:2017wtt}.
-To constraint the thermodynamic properties of neutron star matter, a specific EoS parametrization is employed, as generic and flexible as possible, and the parameters are normally estimated from a Bayesian inference framework \cite{Xie:2019sqb,Traversi:2020aaa,Char:2020utj,Malik:2022jqc,Pfaff:2021kse,Malik:2022zol,Li2021a}.
-However, we ultimately would like to learn not only about the thermodynamic properties of neutron star matter but we would also like to map that information into the possible degrees of freedom involved and the properties of nuclear matter. \\
+Our goal is to relate the EoS of $\beta$-equilibrium NS matter with the corresponding nuclear matter properties.
+A great amount of work has been developed in constraining the EoS of NSs using all available information, i.e, astrophysical observations as discussed in the Introduction, terrestrial experiments (see \cite{OertelRMP16} for a review), ab-initio calculations \cite{Hebeler:2009iv,Gandolfi:2011xu,Hebeler2013,Gezerlis:2013ipa,Drischler:2017wtt}.
+To constraint the thermodynamic properties of NS matter, a specific EoS parametrization is employed, as generic and flexible as possible, and the parameters are normally estimated from a Bayesian inference framework \cite{Xie:2019sqb,Traversi:2020aaa,Char:2020utj,Malik:2022jqc,Pfaff:2021kse,Malik:2022zol,Li2021a}.
+However, we ultimately would like to learn not only about the thermodynamic properties of NS matter but we would also like to map that information into the possible degrees of freedom involved and the properties of nuclear matter. \\

-We assume that the energy per particle of asymmetric nuclear matter has a quadratic dependence on the isospin asymmetry $\delta =(n _{n}-n _{p})/(n _{n}+n _{p})$ \cite{Bombaci1991,Vidana2009},
+We assume that the energy per particle of asymmetric nuclear matter, $E_{\text{nuc}}/A$ , has a quadratic dependence on the isospin asymmetry $\delta =(n _{n}-n _{p})/(n _{n}+n _{p})$ \cite{Bombaci1991,Vidana2009},

 where $n_n$ and $n_p$ are, respectively, the neutron and the proton densities, $n=n_n+n_p$ is the baryonic density, ${E_{\text{SNM}}}/{A}$ is the symmetric nuclear matter energy per particle, and $S\left( n \right)$ is the symmetry energy,